Ghent Square Community Association

 Thank you!

-A big Thank You to The Williams School for hosting Ghent Square’s annual meeting for the last two years.
+A big Thank You to The Williams School for hosting Ghent Square’s annual meeting for the last three years.

 Nestled in historic Ghent, The Williams School is devoted to a unique approach to educating young leaders and to developing them into responsible citizens.
 When you step into their historic home, warmth and enthusiasm greet visitors and students at the foot of the grand staircase.
 Their dynamic curriculum includes rich traditions and innovative instruction.